-In addition to courses for the Master of Liberal Arts degree, the School of Liberal Arts offers graduate courses in anthropology, art, communication, English, foreign language, geography, geographic information systems, history, international studies, philosophy, sociology, speech-language pathology and audiology, and theatre designed to support the master's degree program in education and which can supplement the seminar offerings for the M.L.A. degree.
+In addition to courses for the Master of Liberal Arts degree, the School of Liberal Arts offers graduate courses in anthropology, art, English, geography, gerontology, history, philosophy, sociology, spanish, speech-language pathology and audiology, theatre and world languages and cultures designed to support the master's degree program in education and which can supplement the seminar offerings for the M.L.A. degree.
 The Liberal Arts courses approved for graduate credit are: